semgrep/semgrep/README.md

 ### Try it out

-Give some rule packs a spin by running on known vulnerable repositories:
+Give some rulesets a spin by running on known vulnerable repositories:

 ```bash
 # juice-shop, a vulnerable Node.js + Express app